 Robert Half has an Australia salary survey with a limited selection of job categories to select from but if you take a look, you’ll notice that the salary scale is much higher than PayScale for certain positions.

 To drill down and get more specific, I would check out Michael Page and Hays salary guides.

-Since you mentioned IT industry, I went ahead and chose technology operations software development in NSW for the example below.
+Since you mentioned the IT industry, I went ahead and chose technology operations software development in NSW for the example below.
 You’ll notice that Michael Page breaks up the salary scale but junior, intermediate and senior which is nice, but they don’t really say years of experience for each.

-The one hang up with the Hays salary guides is that you have to give them your email address then they send you the guide for your industry as a pdf.
+The one hang-up with the Hays salary guides is that you have to give them your email address then they send you the guide for your industry as a pdf.
 The Hays salary guide is packed full of industry information that you might not be interested in.
 To get to the salaries, scroll to the later part of the pdf.

 Position titles in Australia will, of course, differ from other countries.
 Just wanted to point that out for when you start looking through the guides.

 Ready to Get Started with Your Move to Australia?

 39 pages, packed full of resources you need to kick start your move to Australia.
 Plus invite-only access to my Private Facebook Group with over 2,300 members.
 The group is a great place to get answers to all your questions, from visa applications to moving with pets and schools.

 Did you know the Australian dollar is a commodity currency?
 This means the value of the Australian dollar is linked to the price of iron ore and other Australian exports.
 It also means that it's HIGHLY VOLATILE!
 When a good rate comes along, you need to be ready to jump on it and lock-in that exchange rate.